Thornsnake/MCRBot/README.md

 # MCRBot
 **This bot has both a DCA feature (Dollar Cost Averaging) and will also keep your portfolio balanced automatically.
-The coins in your portfolio can be either chosen manually, or automatically by market cap ranking.**
+The coins in your portfolio can be either chosen manually, or automatically by market cap ranking.
+It is also supporting Webhooks for Discord.**

 ## Requirements
 The bot is running on NodeJS and it is presumed you will want to run it with a process manager such as PM2, to automatically restart it in case of failure and keep it running when you detach from the terminal session.
 The following steps will make sure you have all prerequisits installed and the repository downloaded.